whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-26-Sephora-Tarte-Amazonian-Clay-Concealer-Bare-Minerals-5-in-1-Eyeshadow-Review.md

 <p>It's been years since I first used this magic wand and I can't stop using it.
 The color is a perfect match to my tanned olive skin and I actually have this in Medium color as well -I use it when I get lighter during the winter.</p>

 <p>This twist-up concealer stick delivers a thin, buildable and oil-free, matte coverage to minimize the look of hyperpigmentation, blemishes, and redness.
-And I love the Tarte line because their products are Parabens and Phthalates free.</p>
+And I love the Tarte line because their products are Paraben and Phthalate free.</p>

 <p>I use this mainly to cover any imperfections or redness on my face and it works great with flawless results.
 The only area I wouldn't use this on is for the under eyes.
-I found that when I conceal my dark under eye circles after a long night, the product tends to cake up and creases making it quite visible which is the opposite of what you want, so as long as you're using it to cover blemishes or redness, it's an amazing concealer.</p>
+I found that when I conceal my dark under eyes after a long night, the product tends to cake up and crease making it quite visible which is the opposite of what you want.
+So as long as you're using it to cover blemishes or redness, it's an amazing concealer.</p>

 <DL>
 <DT><a href="http://www.sephora.com/bareminerals-5-in-1-bb-advanced-performance-cream-eyeshadow-P388020?skuId=1641182" target="_blank">bareMinerals 5 in 1 BB Advanced Performance Cream Eyeshadow in Elegant Taupe</a></DT>